Robust Routing Made Easy: High-level Overview: Reinforcing Networks

-In this section, we highlight the utility of decoupling the task of designing a valid reinforcement from the task of designing a routing scheme over the input network: one can just plug in any routing scheme, for any objective, e.g., load minimization, maximizing the throughput, etc., in various models of computation, e.g., centralized or distributed, randomized or deterministic, online or offline, or oblivious.
-We now sketch the guarantees and (mild) preconditions of our blackbox transformation informally (for formal specification see Sections~\ref{sec:prelim}).
+Let us first give an informal overview of our blackbox transformation for reinforcing networks (for formal specification see \S~\ref{sec:prelim}), as well as its guarantees and preconditions.

-\subparagraph*{Assumptions on the Input Network.} We have two main assumptions on the network at hand: (1)~We consider synchronous routing networks, and (2)~each node in the network (alongside its outgoing links) is a fault-containment region, i.e., it fails independently from other nodes.
+\paragraph{Assumptions on the Input Network} We have two main assumptions on the network at hand: (1)~We consider synchronous routing networks, and (2)~each node in the network (alongside its outgoing links) is a fault-containment region, i.e., it fails independently from other nodes.
+We do not make any assumptions on the network topology, but will provide specific optimizations for practically relevant topologies (such as sparse, minor-free networks or hypercubes) in \S~\ref{sec:eff}.

-\subparagraph*{Valid Reinforcement Simulation Guarantees.} Our reinforcements make a number of copies of each node.
+\paragraph{Valid Reinforcement Simulation Guarantees} Our reinforcements create a number of copies of each node.
 We have each non-faulty copy of a node run the routing algorithm as if it were the original node, guaranteeing that it has the same view of the system state as its original in the corresponding fault-free execution of the routing scheme on the original graph.
 Moreover, the simulation fully preserves all guarantees of the schedule, including its timing, and introduces no big computational overhead.
+This assumption is simple to meet in stateless networks, while it requires synchronization primitives in case of stateful network functions.